rhishi/hello-world/README.md

 # Hello World

-Hello World in GitHub as described in https://guides.github.com/activities/hello-world/
+Hello World in GitHub is found at https://guides.github.com/activities/hello-world/.